 Luckily, sparkling wine is one of the easiest wines to pair food with.
 It truly goes well with almost anything, so you don’t need to stress over conflicting flavors.
 Cheese and charcuterie never fail, but popcorn is another foolproof option that’s affordable, quick and easy, fun, and as a bonus, on theme with the popping of corks.
 Serve with an array of seasonings so that party-goers can experiment with different pairings.

-But if you really want to throw your guests a curveball, Asian food goes surprisingly well with sparkling wine — so much so that Domaine Carneros even built a food and wine experience with Asian bites, offered at their Carneros winery.
-Order takeout from your favorite, local spot, plate it, and no one will know that their host wasn’t slaving away in the kitchen all day.
+But if you really want to get creative, international spices and salty foods go surprisingly well with sparkling wine, including caviar, chips, and Asian and Moroccan flavors — so much so that Domaine Carneros even built some food and wine experiences around these, offered at their Carneros winery.
+Feel free to get inspired to cook up something fun at home, but if Moroccan food isn’t in your repertoire, just order takeout from your favorite, local spot, plate it, and no one will know that their host wasn’t busy in the kitchen all day.

-Some people think that you need a special shape of glass for each type of wine, but Domaine Carneros’ CEO and founding winemaker Eileen Crane doesn’t believe in taking things so seriously.
+Some people think that you need a special shape of glass for each type of wine, but Domaine Carneros’ team doesn’t believe in taking things so seriously.
 While flutes or coupes (shallow bowls) are traditionally used for sparkling wine, a standard wine glass will work just fine.
 Or, mix and match your glassware to keep things light and fun.

 Domaine Carneros sells a set of six stemless, gold-embossed flutes in a mix of patterns that come with a bottle of Brut Rosé.
-Or, head over to the WineCountry Shop for a variety of flutes and gifts for Champagne lovers.
+Or, you can check out this set of four elegantly etched flutes to go with your bubbly.
 You may also consider picking up some wine glass charms to help your guests keep track of their glasses.
 This will save you time on dishes later.

 You can keep it simple when it comes to décor too.
-Fresh flowers and gold and silver table confetti go a long way to making a party pop, but for something unique that is sure to delight your guests, freeze fresh cut roses or your favorite flower into an ice tray and then place these flower ice cubes in your chiller or ice bucket.
+Fresh flowers and table confetti go a long way to making a party pop, as do gold, silver, and white ornaments and ribbon.
+For something unique that is sure to delight your guests, freeze fresh cut roses or your favorite flower into an ice tray and then place these flower ice cubes in your chiller or ice bucket.
 When your friends go to refresh their glass, they’ll be greeted by this beautiful, unexpected surprise.
-Check out the easy, step-by-step recipe here.
+Here’s how to make your own floral ice cubes.

 Place tasting score cards by the wine (with pens) and encourage your guests to fill them out.
-These are a great tool for sparking conversations and Domaine Carneros has even designed these playful ones, which you can print right from your home computer for free.
+These are a great tool for sparking conversations, so feel free to get creative or find some to print online.
+Conveniently, Domaine Carneros offers bubbly tasting cards you can print at home.
 The tasting score cards will prompt your guests to sip thoughtfully — considering the colors, aromas, and flavors of each wine — and then discuss and debate their favorites with other party guests.

 The second-most important ingredient to your wine party, after the sparkling wine, is ice.
 Buy a lot of it, so that you don’t risk running out.
 Bubbly simply doesn’t taste good warm.

 Make sure you have multiple wine chillers or ice buckets on hand so that you can keep all of your wines cold at once.
-Check out this gorgeous wine chiller from Domaine Carneros, which keeps your bottle cold for up to nine hours (not that it’ll last that long) and makes a statement in your home.
-A large galvanized tub works too, and if you want to go the most affordable route, simply use your kitchen sink!
+Check out this sleek and practical wine chiller from Domaine Carneros, which keeps your bottle cold for up to nine hours (not that it’ll last that long) and makes a statement in your home.
+For multiple bottles, a large galvanized tub works, but if you want to go the most affordable route, simply use your kitchen sink!
 Scrub it clean, fill it with ice, and slide the bottles in.

 Put your wine on ice long before your guests arrive, but if you’re running late or forget, there is an easy hack for chilling your wine in half the time.
 Add a few tablespoons of salt to your ice bucket, stir it occasionally, and the bottle will be ready to pop in about 15 – 20 minutes.